 I thought that for this series on the Columbia River, I might be able to access and read Samuel Black’s journal of his descent of the river in 1825.
 He would not be travelling with the incoming York Factory Express, of course, as that didn’t exist until the next year.
-But the boats were the same as those used by the Express, and the river remained unchanged.
+But the boats were the same as those used by the Express, and the Columbia River remained unchanged.

 So I booked the microfilm reel that held Sam Black’s journal, and turned up at the appointed time at the Archives to read it.
 But before I went down there, I read what the editor of Sam Black’s 1824 Journal had to say.
 The record of Black’s descent of the Columbia River is a part of Black’s Rocky Mountain Journal, and both the original and a microfilm copy are in the B.C.
 Archives.
 Here goes:

 Returning safely from the Finlay River journey, Black spent the winter of 1824-25 with Hugh Faries at Dunvegan, with a couple of months away in charge of Fort Vermilion while its clerk in charge was recovering from a gunshot wound.
 On May 19, 1825, Black left Dunvegan with Chief Trader William Connolly from New Caledonia, and the two travellers arrived at York Factory on June 26.

 In the “Minutes of Council held at York Factory this second day of July” 1825, Samuel Black was appointed to Fort Colvile in the Department of the Columbia, and on July 21, “. . .at 6 am eight Loaded Boats left with the undermentioned Gentlemen . . .
 Rodk.
 McLeod & Samuel Black Esqr., Messrs Edwd & Francis Ermatinger, Columbia…” They went by way of Edmonton, leaving there on September 23 with horses.
 Later the party divided, Black and Edward Ermatinger going by way of Boat Encampment and down the Columbia River by canoe.